Chile's Escondida mine conflict unresolved, regulators inspect site

 By Fabian Cambero

-Sept 13 (Reuters) - A dispute between workers and Chile's Escondida mine, the largest copper deposit in the world, remained unresolved on Tuesday as regulators reviewed the site following safety complaints, the union said.
+Sept 13 (Reuters) - A dispute between workers and Chile's Escondida mine, the largest copper deposit in the world, remained unresolved on Tuesday as regulators reviewed the site following safety complaints, the union representing the workers said.

 Union workers approved a partial strike last week and threatened a complete work stoppage over safety concerns at the mine, but agreed to postpone action pending talks with the National Labor Directorate and mining regulator Sernageomin.